OnTopicCMS/OnTopic-Library/Ignia.Topics/Mapping/README.md

 > *Note:* Be aware that the `CachedTopicMappingService` may take up considerable memory, depending on how many permutations of mapped objects the application has.
 This is especially true since it caches each unique object graph; no effort is made to centralize references to e.g. relationships that reference the same object instance.

 > *Note:* The `CachedTopicMappingService` makes no effort to validate or evict cache entries.
-Topics whose values change during the lifetyime of the `CachedTopicMappingService` will not be reflected in the mapped responses.
+Topics whose values change during the lifetime of the `CachedTopicMappingService` will not be reflected in the mapped responses.